Sujitra17/MADT8101_Customer-Analytics/02 Customer Lifetime Value/READ ME.md

 Calculated New Score
 Score = Total Score = No. of booking x Cancellation rate x Total spending x Gross Margin
 ![image](agoda-05.jpg)

+## Expectation
+Segment customer by CLV score and set up different marketing campaign to the customer if CLV score is high we can give them more benefit such as

+Order Lists
+1.Referral Bonuses
+2.Birthday and Anniversary Offers
+3.Special Event Rewards
+4.Exclusive Partner Offers